User Memory

 2. Context Window

 The messageWindowSize parameter determines how many recent messages are analyzed for memory updates.
-This helps the system decide what information is worth remembering.
+This helps the memory agent decide what information is worth storing or updating in the key/value store.

 3. User Control